gruszczrob/entropyCalculator/README.md

 ## Example Usage

-Suppose you have a file named `data.txt` containing hexadecimal numbers like this:
+Suppose you have a file named `data.txt` containing various data entries like this:

 ```
 A1
 FF
-0C
-B3
+HelloWorld
+12345
+!@#$
 ```

 You can calculate the entropy by running the following commands: